Valorant Champions Tour: 2021–2022: Open-qualifiers era

 Over 10,000 teams competed in the VCT in 2021.
-Outside of Champions, VCT saw its highest viewership at the Reykjavik Masters tournament in May, with a peak viewership of 1,085,850.
+Outside of Champions, VCT saw its highest viewership at the Reykjavík Masters tournament in May, with a peak viewership of 1,085,850.
 The Champions grand finals match in December reached a peak viewership of 1,089,068, making it the VCT's highest peak viewership.

 Riot made several changes to the format of VCT for its second iteration.
 While the overall structure of Challengers, Masters, and Champions remained unchanged, it reduced the number of stages of Challengers and Masters events from three to two.
 VCT Challengers began on February 11, 2022.
-The 2022 Champions tournament took place from September 1 to 18 in Istanbul, Turkey.
+The 2022 Champions Tournament took place from September 1 to 18 in Istanbul, Turkey.

 2023–present: Partnerships era

 Riot Games announced a new format starting in 2023.
-The season will be split into three international regions – Americas, EMEA and Pacific instead of the 7 regions format (NA, EMEA, Asia-Pacific, Korea, Japan, Brazil, and LATAM) used in previous years.
-Each international region will have own International League that replaces the Challengers to be come the domestic competitions to qualify for Masters and Champions.
+The season will be split into three international regions – Americas, EMEA, and Pacific instead of the 7 regions format used in previous years.
+Each international region will have its own International League that replaces the Challengers to become the domestic competitions to qualify for Masters and Champions.
 On September 21, 2022, Riot Games announced the thirty teams that had been selected as part of their new partnership format.

-Format
+For China, Riot Games showed favor towards players here by giving Chinese teams a number of direct slots to participate in global tournaments (Masters and Champions) through third parties competitions in Hong Kong server, instead of having to play through Pacific league.
+In a June 2023 press conference, Riot COO Whalen Rozelle confirmed that Valorant would launch in China in July under the name 无畏契约 (lit.
+'Fearless Contract'), with hopes to launch a VCT league there in 2024.
+Shortly after in August, Riot announced an own regional league for China, and raising the number of partnered teams to 40.